tacowan/order-management-java/README.md

 1. Set up the Order API resources and database.
 1. Create the Order API Function App and deploy it.
 1. Set up the Order Processing resources, modify the Function App, and deploy it.

+## Repository Setup

+If the origin repository has not been forked into your personal GitHub account or your Orgnaization's GitHub account, please do so before completing any additional steps.

 ## Dev Environment Setup